HOW TO FORGIVE2026-03-10T21:28:58-05:00

 • Reflect on times when others have forgiven you.

 • Write in a journal, pray, or use guided meditation.
-Or talk with a person you’ve found to be wise and compassionate, such as a spiritual leader, a mental health provider, or an impartial loved one or friend.
+Or talk with someone you’ve found wise and compassionate, such as a spiritual leader, a mental health provider, or an impartial loved one or friend.

 • Be aware that forgiveness is a process.
-Even small hurts may need to be revisited and forgiven again and again.
+Even small hurts may need to be revisited and forgiven repeatedly.

 How To Forgive When It Is So Hard To Do?